sfu-gdc/public-documents/constitutions/draft-constitution-Sept-2023.md

 ## (5) Presidential Elections

-Presidential Elections shall take place once per year in April.
+Presidential Elections shall take place once per year in April, unless the President resigns, there is no Vice-President, and they decide to run a new election.

-In order to be eligible to run in a Presidential Election, you must currently be a Game Dev Club member.
+In order to be eligible to run in a Presidential Election, one must currently be a Game Dev Club member and an SFU student.

 The nomination period must last for at least 4 days.
 Nominations can be made at any point during the nomination period by contacting the current President and sending them:
   - your name (including any other forms of identification, such as discord id, email, etc.)
   - a description of your candidacy

 After the nomination period is the voting period.
 The voting period must last for at least 4 days.
 The voting shall be done through SFU websurvey, and only votes from club members count https://websurvey.sfu.ca/cgi-bin/WebObjects/WebSurvey.woa.
+Ranked choice voting shall be used.
+Votes must be kept private; only the current President may view votes, and for the sole purpose of determining their validity.

 ## (6) Official Contacts